pharrukh/pharrukh/README.md

 I'm dad to 👦 and a husband 👨 from Samarkand 🕌 in Belin 🇩🇪.

-Random stuff about me:
+I:

-- I build trust with people that surround me
+- build trust
-- I like to inspire
+- inspire
-- I am a problem solver :octocat:
+- solve problems
+- think
+- analyse
+- experiment
+- grow

+:octocat: